apache/nuttx-apps/interpreters/README.txt

 -----

   At present, only the NuttX Pascal add-on is supported.
-This NuttX add-on must be downloaded separately (or is available in an GIT snapshot in the misc/pascal directory).
+This NuttX add-on must be downloaded separately (or is available from the Nuttx Pascal GIT repository).

   This Pascal add-on must be installed into the NuttX apps/ directory.
 After unpacking the Pascal add-on package, an installation script and README.txt